veggiespam/ImageLocationScanner/README.md

     * IPTC: Keywords = Communications
 ```

-Jar filenames could be different, please confirm classpath.
+Of course, confirm Jar filenames and classpath.
 Yes, "Ubited" is misspelled in the sample jpg.

 # Usage Requirements